Gametoast/SWBF2-Lua-API/API/VSCode/README.md

 If you think there are any missing or incorrectly-documented functions/parameters/return values, please [file a bug report](https://github.com/marth8880/SWBF2-Lua-API/issues).

+## Contributing

+Please feel free to help out with the extensions if you'd like!
+Simply fork/clone the repo ([.git link](https://github.com/marth8880/SWBF2-Lua-API.git)), make your changes, and [submit a pull request](https://yangsu.github.io/pull-request-tutorial/).

+Some notes:

+- The extension directory is located in `API\VSCode`
+- The file containing all of the snippets is located in `API\VSCode\snippets\snippets.json`
+- Documentation for creating snippets can be found [HERE](https://code.visualstudio.com/docs/editor/userdefinedsnippets)

 ## Release Notes

+### 1.0.0

+Event callback snippets are now supported.

 ### 0.1.0